CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/config.md

 ### Cortex Backend Storage

-* Set `spark.cortex.client.storage.impl` to set the client implementation you are  using. <!-- TODO: config not in table -->
+* Set `spark.cortex.client.storage.impl` to set the client implementation you are  using.
 * If using the local remote storage client implementation, then set `spark.cortex.storage.storageType` to `file` and update `spark.cortex.storage.file.baseDir` to the base directory in the local filesystem.
 You can optionally configure the bucket names to refer to a specific file path: